ndwarshuis/universal-conky/README.md

   that much), querying the file systems every 10-30 seconds seems reasonable, and makes the rest of the interface snappier.
-* run heavy stuff in asynchronous scripts: Some operations are so slow they will make the entire interface noticably lag (even when run less frequently than the update interval).
+* run heavy stuff in asynchronous scripts: Some operations are so slow they will make the entire interface noticeably lag (even when run less frequently than the update interval).
 For these, run a script using a systemd timer and save the output in tmpfs.